Yord/shargs/README.md

 <details>
 <summary>
-Takes a list of values and a function <code>f</code>, which is applied to each string and is expected to return a <a href="#layout-function">layout function</a>.
+Takes a list of values and a function <code>f</code>, which is applied to each string and is expected to return a <a href="#layout-functions">layout function</a>.
 The strings are then formatted according to <code>f</code>.
 </summary>